parampreetham/GenesisMark/README.md

 npm run dev
 ```

-This will start your API server on http://localhost:3001 and connect to your local blockchain.
+You should see "✅ Connected to Firestore" and "✅ Connected to local blockchain" in the logs.

-### 4. Run the Frontend
+### 6. Run the Frontend

+In a third terminal, start the React app:

 ```bash
 # Navigate to the frontend